LunaOh/LunaOh/README.md

 # Hi there 👋

-I'm a college student studying Data Science from South Korea.
+I'm a college student studying Data Science from South Korea.🖥

-### Skills
+### 💪Skills

 #### **Languages**